TatsianaKulakevich/tatsianakulakevich.github.io/_pages/publications.md

 Kulakevich, T. 2018. ["Belarus in the Congressional Record, 1873-1994."](https://brill.com/view/journals/bela/8/2/article-p32_3.xml) <em>Journal of Belarusian Studies,</em> 8(2): 32-46.

 Kulakevich, T. and Charnysh, V. 2017. ["Political Parties in Belarus."](https://www.cambridge.org/core/books/abs/organizational-structures-of-political-parties-in-central-and-eastern-european-countries/belarus-belarusian-political-parties-organizational-structures-and-practices/8915DC04E5497B892AB1FA6D6CEF77D1) In Kosowska-Gastol & Borowiec (eds.) <em>Organizational Structures of Political Parties in Central and Eastern European Countries.</em> Jagiellonian University and Pedagogical University in Krakow.
+(Shortlisted for an International Congress for Belarusian Studies award for the best scientific publication in 2016 in Social and Political sciences).

 Kulakevich, T., 2014. ["Twenty Years in the Making: Understanding the Difficulty for Change in Belarus."](https://journals.sagepub.com/doi/abs/10.1177/0888325414535429) <em>East European Politics and Societies, and Cultures,</em> 28(4): 887-901.